How much can I borrow?

 Getting a mortgage quote

-As you can see, the eligibility criteria for contractor mortgages becomes increasingly complex when foreign currency earnings are involved.
+As you can see, the eligibility criteria for foreign currency contractor mortgages becomes increasingly complex when you're paid in a currency other than sterling.

 We'll save you hours of time and frustration, and potentially a lot of money as well.
 To get started, schedule an initial enquiry call with an advisor now.